ampproject/amphtml/extensions/amp-viewer-integration/integrating-viewer-with-amp-doc-guide.md

 In this section, you'll learn how the AMP Viewer and AMP document establish connections to communicate in mobile web and in webview.

 ### Communicating between Doc and Viewer in Mobile Web
 In mobile web, the AMP document is an iframe inside of the Viewer.
 The Viewer is the parent of the AMP document and the AMP document can easily access the Viewer.
-The Viewer and document are able to communicate directly by using the `POST` request method.
+The Viewer and document are able to communicate directly by using the `postMessage()` method.

 #### Establishing a handshake on mobile web
 To establish communication between the Viewer and AMP Document, we need to establish a handshake between the two.
 Let's illustrate how to establish a handshake on mobile web.